danielfoxp2/Dockerfiles/exercism/README.md

 #Exercism in Docker

-This configure the installation of http://exercism.io/ command line interface to improve development skills Feel confortable to use if you think it can help you somehow.
+This configure the installation of http://exercism.io/ command line interface to improve development skills.

+Feel confortable to use if you think it can help you somehow.

 ##Suggestion on How to build it